Major Banks

 Student Banking Packages

-New Zealand banks typically offer student packages with fee-free everyday accounts, no overdraft fees, and sometimes a free credit card with a low limit (AUD $500–$1,000 equivalent).
+New Zealand banks typically offer student packages with fee-free everyday accounts, no overdraft fees, and sometimes a free credit card with a low limit (NZD 500–1,000 equivalent).
 Be careful with the credit card offer—it’s not free money, and international students without a credit history should treat credit cards as a tool for building a credit record, not for borrowing.
+For example, if you do not provide an IRD number, your interest income may be taxed at the non-declaration rate of 33% instead of the standard 17.5%.

 Universal Banking Tips